mattgibson/seed/README.md

 * Cucumber
 * Rspec
 * Factory girl
+* React on Rails with Redux

 Databases are created.
 Files are committed to git in their final state.

+## Differences from standard Rails

+* Sprockets is disabled entirely
+* No JQuery or other JS gems are present.
+The won't work if added either.
+All JS is handle via npm.
+* All JS and CSS is served from webpack

 ## Other requirements